jonathanmccann/backport-automator/README.md

 Note that the reviewer values are simply defaults.
 If you wish to submit the backport to a different review, you will be able to specify their name on the fly.

 ## Usage

+### Preparing to Backport

+This function assumes that you are either backporting to **ee-6.2.x** or **ee-7.0.x**.
+Other versions are not supported at this time.

+To begin, be sure that your **EE master branch** is up to date and contains the fix that you wish to backport.
+Then checkout either **ee-6.2.x** or **ee-7.0.x**.
+There is no need to create a new branch as the function does that for you.

 ### Beginning Backport